 - You have substantial retirement savings, especially if the funds you’d be withdrawing are in a taxable account and are not earning much interest.

 - You’re downsizing.
 If you’re planning to sell your home for a smaller one, you can apply the equity to your new home, resulting in a modest mortgage or perhaps no mortgage.
-You can use this handy calculator to determine how much house you can afford.

 When paying off your mortgage may not make sense